 Always at the forefront of the film world and red carpet access, Sincura are delighted to be directly involved with this years’ festival, the 70th edition of the festival.
 As such we have an array of tickets and passes to all the official screenings, hospitality tents, cocktail parties and VIP areas.

 Held each May, The Cannes Film Festival is the main event in the European film calendar.
 Founded in 1946 it is held annually at the Palais des Festivals et Des Congres.
-The most prestigious award, the Palme D’Or, is awarded to the best film and was won in 2015 by Jacques Audiard for the film Dheepan.
+The most prestigious award, the Palme D’Or, is awarded to the best film and was won in 2017 by Ruben Östlund for the Square..
 The excellence and internationalization of the selected films, the wealth and diversity of the sections, as well as the scandals, controversies, stars, journalists, and “people”, have contributed to perpetuating the Festivals and attracting the most famous actors, producers, and directors over the years!